Saturday, 18 January 2025

 Original Map Playthrough

-I ran across a little BASIC CRPG on Jason Dyer's Renga in Blue blog.
+I ran across a simple little BASIC Action game/CRPG on Jason Dyer's Renga in Blue blog.
 It was called "Schatzoeken" and was written in Dutch.
 Jason mentioned it because he was discussing a text adventure by the same name, which he needed to disambiguate as he did his research.
 His brief mention peaked my interest.
 The game was for the Sinclair ZX-81 and from the image of the simple semi-graphic "dungeon" screen, it looked like it should be able to be translated to TRS-80 MC-10 fairly easily.
 I've never had much problems with Sinclair BASIC, which is a good BASIC with some unique features that are fairly easy to work around.
 Translating to Dutch was made easy by Google translate.
 It rendered the title from the titlepage/instruction screen as "Treasure Caves".
 However, Renga had mentioned that "Schatzoeken" is used in Dutch as something like "Treasure Hunt" and is even used more generically for things like "geocaching" in modern Dutch.

 So the move from Sinclair to Microsoft BASIC and from English to Dutch was not too difficult.
 However, once I had the game running I noticed that the movement between rooms seemed very odd.
 It was extremely difficult to map, and there were all kinds of geographical incongruities.
 The first oddity was that it didn't matter which of the two differently numbered exits that you took from a room, you always ended up in the same room.
 But since the exits were numbered, it seemed like you should be able to get to different rooms depending on the numbered exit you selected.
 A quick look at the code revealed an obvious cause of this behaviour: